Ioan917/CMEECourseWork/Week7/README.md

 * fmr.R: Practice script used in run_fmr_r.py that find and plots linear regressions.
 * LV1.py: Practical exercise exemplifying the use of scipy for numerical integration to explore the Lotka-Volterra model.
 This script produces two figures that, when the code is run, are saved to the Results directory.
 * LV2.py: Practical exercise expanding on LV1.py to include density dependence.
+* LV3.py: Script that runs a discrete-time version of the Lotka-Volterra model.
+* LV4.py: Script that runs a discrete-time version of the Lotka-Volterra model with Gaussian fluctuation of resource growth rate (r).
+* LV5.py: Script that runs a discrete-time version of the Lotka-Volterra model, with Gaussian fluctuations of both the resource and consumer populations.
 * MYFirstJupyterNotebook.ipynb: First Jupyter notebook script practicing basic operations.
 * profileme.py: Example code to practice profiling.
 * profileme2.py: Example code making imporvements on the profileme.py script based on information from pofiling.
 * regexs.py: Code exemplifying the use of regular expressions.
 * run_fmr_R.py: Code exemplifying the use of subprocess to run an R script.
-* run_LV1_LV2.py: Practical exercise torun LV1.py and LV2.py with appropriate arguments and to profile both scripts.
+* run_LV.py: Practical exercise to run LV scripts with appropriate arguments and profile scripts.
 * TestR.py: Code exemplifying the use of the subprocess package to run R scripts from python.
 * TestR.R: Simple R code to used in the TestR.py script.
 * timeitme.py: Example code comparing the run time of functions from profileme.py and profileme2.py using the timeit module.